-Paul ran rule-set F2 using 1000 fireflies and was amazed to see the model fireflies converge upon a single rhythm before his eyes.
-He also set up a plot to display the number of fireflies flashing at a given time (figure 5).
+Paul ran Rule Set F2 using 1,000 fireflies and was amazed to see the model fireflies converge on a single rhythm before his eyes.
+He also set up a plot to display the number of fireflies flashing at a given time (see Figure 6).